ariakoehler/ariakoehler.github.io/aboutme.md

 But this was supposed to be about me, right?

 I guess it is, in a sense.
 The phrase "about me" is a little funny.
 Historically the word ["about"](https://www.etymonline.com/word/about#etymonline_v_63) had more of an implication of physical nearness, closer to our modern usage of "around."
 This page orbits around me, recording views from different angles but never touching me.
+So welcome.
+I invite you to take a look around, see some of the things I've chosen to externalize.